-Warming weather and fewer crowds make late spring/early summer a great time to visit Canada.
-The long days start to get warmer in June.
-Outdoor lovers especially enjoy Canada at this time of the year as the country offers some of the best hiking, boating, camping, and fishing destinations.
-In warmer destinations, music and arts festivals start to move outdoors.
+Warming weather and fewer crowds make late spring and early summer a great time to visit Canada as the long days start to get warmer in June.
+Outdoor lovers especially enjoy Canada at this time of the year and the country offers some of the best hiking, boating, camping, and fishing destinations.
+In warmer destinations, music and arts festivals start to take place outdoors.

 Canada Weather in June

-Warmer weather means visitors can enjoy more of Canada's great outdoor offerings and since you are beating the summer rush, there are fewer tourists and you can often find lower prices on accommodations and activities.
+The weather is warming and since you are beating the summer rush, there are smaller crowds and you can often find lower prices on accommodations and activities.

 Rainfall varies with an average of 3.7 inches in Calgary spread over 14 days, 3.7 inches in Edmonton, and 4.4 inches in Halifax.
-Snow is unusual except at high elevations, or very northern provinces.
+Snow is unusual except at high elevations or in very northern provinces.